jlcoto/jlcoto.github.io/_posts/2016-07-05-pipes-with-pandas.markdown

 date:   2016-07-04 00:24:55 +0100
 ---

 Lately, I have kept myself busy reading the `pandas` [documentation](http://pandas.pydata.org/pandas-docs/stable/).
 I am always happy when I find something very useful that I didn't know before.
-One of the things that I've lately discover is piping.
+One of the things that I've lately discovered is piping.

 The idea is simple.
 Suppose you want to apply a function to a data frame or series, to then apply other, other, ...
 One way would be to perform this operations in a "sandwich" like fashion: